Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

 using AzureEventSourceListener listener = AzureEventSourceListener.CreateConsoleLogger();
 ```

-More on logging in [configuration samples](samples/Configuration.md)
+More on logging in [diagnostics samples](samples/Diagnostics.md)

 ### Reporting Errors ```RequestFailedException```

+When a service call fails `Azure.RequestFailedException` would get thrown.
+The exception type provides `Status` property with an HTTP status code and `ErrorCode` property with a service-specific error code.

 ```C# Snippet:RequestFailedException
 try